henchaves/instagram-bot/README.md

 # instagram-bot
-Improving my abilities with Python creating an Instagram Bot.
+Improving my habilities with Python creating an Instagram Bot.